two-torial/two-torial/docs/games/iidx9/setup.md

 ---
 ### Final Notes

 !!! success "You're all done!
-From the service menu select `GAMEMODE` and the game should load ready to be played.
 Make sure to insert two credits by pressing your `SERVICE` key.
 Have fun!"

 !!! warning "Have any other errors?"
 	Check out the [Troubleshooting](troubleshooting.md) section.